-The construction and installation of large septic systems (with design sewage flows of greater than 10,000 litres / day) is regulated by the Ministry of the Environment and Climate Change (MOECC) and are subject to approval requirements for sewage works under Section 53 of the Ontario Water Resources Act.
+The construction and installation of large septic systems (with design sewage flows of greater than 10,000 litres / day) is regulated by the Ministry of the Environment, Conservation and Parks (MECP) and are subject to approval requirements for sewage works under Section 53 of the Ontario Water Resources Act.
 Such systems require a Sewage Works Approval, which is issued by the Environmental Assessment and Approvals Branch.
-The permit issued by the MOECC is called an Environmental Compliance Approval (ECA).
+The permit issued by the MECP is called an Environmental Compliance Approval (ECA).
 The consideration for the daily design sewage flow is based on the sum of all septic systems located on one property.

-The application to the MOECC will require specific supporting documents and may include the following:
+The application to the MECP will require specific supporting documents and may include the following:

 - A “Reasonable Use Assessment” technical support document